Code-Institute-Submissions/Gwgjnr-Fourteen_Tribes_SepResub/README.md

   2. From the source section drop-down menu, select the Master Branch
   3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The deployed link can be found here - https://gwgjnr.github.io/Fourteen_Tribes/hotels.html
+The deployed link can be found [here.](https://gwgjnr.github.io/Fourteen_Tribes/hotels.html)